 The addictions field encompasses a wide range of professions and responsibilities, and includes many people who have personal experience with addiction and recovery.
 Given the shortage of workers, it is important to tailor your hiring practices to meet your program’s needs, and to be sure your process implements some special considerations for people with lived experience, such as supervision which supports ongoing recovery, and informed reading of CORI reports to match people to jobs for which they are appropriate.
 With a growing emphasis on hiring workers who reflect the population they serve, your process should be solidly culturally competent.

-Job Postings on Careers of Substance
+Job and Internship Postings on Careers of Substance

 See below for suggestions on how to write a great job description and advertisement, as well as where else you might want to post the job.
 Consider the job-seeker’s point of view by looking at factors candidates often consider when looking for a job, and keywords candidates often search for.